 Baking a Loaf Pan

-Let bread cool on a rack to ensure air flows all the way around and dries out the bread.
+Remove the bread from the pan and let it cool completely on a wire rack to ensure air flows all the way around.
 Cool at least 30 minutes before slicing.

 If you can't find or don't have instant yeast, you can use regular active dry yeast.
 The measurement requires you to scale up, using 1 1/4 times more active yeast than instant yeast.
 Instead of adding the yeast directly to the recipe, you'll need to combine the active yeast with the liquid in the recipe to activate it.